 New Parent Leave

-This policy lays out the Human Made enhanced new parent leave (ENPL) that we offer to all humans who have been with the company for more than 52 weeks when the pregnancy has reached 12 weeks.
-This is in addition to any statutory pay that you are entitled to.
+This policy lays out the Human Made enhanced new parent leave (ENPL) that we offer to all humans who have been with the company for more than 52 weeks when the pregnancy has reached 12 weeks or that have been working here for more than 52 weeks by the end of the week in which you’re notified that you’ve been matched with a child for adoption.
+The ENPL does not affect your statutory entitlement.
 You can find details on these below:

 Human Made Enhanced New Parent Leave

-Human Made offers enhanced new parent leave (ENPL) which applies to parents of new babies, including birth and adoptive:
+Human Made offers enhanced new parent leave (ENPL) which applies to parents of new babies, including birth and adoptive.
+The table below shows how much leave and pay you will be entitled to receive:

 Some definitions:

-• The primary caregiver is the person whose main responsibility is looking after the child.
+• The primary caregiver is the person whose main responsibility is looking after the child from birth.
 They will have given up work to carry out their duties.

 • The secondary caregiver is the person who takes on a supporting role in caregiving responsibilities.
 If a human’s partner is not working and is looking after the baby then that human is considered to be the secondary caregiver.